Best TaylorMade Putters 2025

 Stock grip won't be to everyone's taste

 An elegant-looking blade putter that oozes class from every millimetre of its precision milled clubhead, the TaylorMade TP Reserve B13 Putter is an excellent looking putter that delivers plenty of performance too.
 It comes with a leather magnetic head cover that adds to the overall high-quality package on show here.
 But once you've taken it off, the silver dune finish really does stand out.
 Behind the ball, the club head looks pot on.
-We liked the softened corners and the milled lines in the mid section of the flange.
+I liked the softened corners and the milled lines in the mid section of the flange.
 The black sightline also looked excellent behind the ball and helped us align the club up to the target.

-After rolling a few shots around the green, we found the feel to be quite different to the insert on the Spider GT, with the design of the grooves on this club being designed to create a more premium impact experience.
-It feels similar to the sensation on a Scotty Cameron Super Select and we enjoyed the roll it delivered to the ball as well as the speed off the face, with neither coming off too hot or spongey.
+After rolling a few shots around the green, I found the feel to be quite different to the insert on the Spider GT, with the design of the grooves on this club being designed to create a more premium impact experience.
+It feels similar to the sensation on a Scotty Cameron Super Select and I enjoyed the roll it delivered to the ball as well as the speed off the face, with neither coming off too hot or spongey.
 It comes in several different head designs and as a new design from TaylorMade, it comes in several different club head designs that you can mix and match to complement your putting preferences.

 Specifications